 Not.
 Worth.
 It.

-Here are three “Don’ts” for enjoying some real savings on Black Friday.
+Here are four “Don’ts” for enjoying some real savings on Black Friday.

 Let’s get this one out of the way from the start.

-Now, this is more than just someone saying, “Hey, duh.
+Now, this is not me simply saying, “Hey, duh.
 Don’t go shopping because then you won’t spend any money.”
-That doesn’t make sense because you’re still going to have to buy those Christmas gifts from somewhere, unless you’ve worked out alternative Christmas gifts.
+That doesn’t make sense because you’re still going to have to buy those Christmas gifts from somewhere unless you’ve worked out alternative Christmas gifts.

 Instead, don’t go shopping on Black Friday because it really doesn’t save you much, even with just money.
 Setting aside both the stress of shopping and the lure of buying things we don’t need–both of which will cause us to spend more–let’s focus on strictly dollars and cents here.